June 30, 2022 by Sonja Edridge

 What to look for in a cocktail-making kit

-If you don’t want to make your own cocktail kit and prefer to splash out to elevate your cocktail making and invest in the best, make sure to shop around to find the best quality one.
+If you don’t want to make your own cocktail kit and prefer to splash out to elevate your cocktail making and invest in the best cocktail kit, make sure to shop around to find the best quality one.
 The items in the kit shouldn’t feel flimsy; they should have a good weight.
-Most cocktail kits shouldn’t cost you an arm and a leg, unless you’re eyeing one of the designer options made in various styles, like rose gold or matt black metal.
+Most cocktail kits shouldn’t cost you an arm and a leg, unless you’re eyeing one of the designer options.
 If you’re thinking of keeping it on display, there are many that come with iconic stands for a statement piece.